jhvst/jhvst.github.io/projects/rivi/semantics/main.md

 In other words, `F valence G x` applies $F$ for $x$, whereas `w F valence G x` applies $G$ to $x$ and $w$.
 Hence, a valence is just a function body of the format `{𝔽𝕩;𝕨𝔾𝕩}`.

 Considering type-checking, we can say that each operation in BQN is a transformation over a single _shape_, which we define as a _rank polymorphic array_.
 It is worth noting that these operations are _well-defined_ in terms of type-checking when the operations are monadic: any operation in BQN _should_ be valid in such case.
 However, this is not true when the operations are dyadic: an operation might be ill-defined if the shapes do not agree on a shape.
-For example, a plus operation works similarly to Hadamard products: the dimensions have to match.
+In this perspective, the point of using types is to capture the ill-defined definitions that arise mostly from these dyadic operations.

-Capturing ill-defined definitions is called _static rank polymorphism_ in the literature, and there exists various projects which capture this with the use of dependent types, for example, [Remora](https://arxiv.org/abs/1912.13451)[@IntroductionToShiver2019], [Dex](https://arxiv.org/abs/2104.05372), and in increasing capacity [Futhark](https://futhark-lang.org/blog/2023-05-12-size-type-challenges.html#supporting-arbitrary-size-expressions).
-In effect, what dependent types provides in this context is a form of denotational semantics to various array operations, answering to _what_ it means to execute some array operation in terms of transformation over the shape type.
+Capturing ill-defined definitions in this context is called _static rank polymorphism_.
+There exists various projects which capture this with the use of dependent types, for example, Remora in [@IntroductionToShiver2019](#ref-IntroductionToShiver2019), [Dex](https://arxiv.org/abs/2104.05372), and in increasing capacity [Futhark](https://futhark-lang.org/blog/2023-05-12-size-type-challenges.html#supporting-arbitrary-size-expressions).
+In effect, what dependent types provide are _denotational semantics_ to various array operations, answering to what it the terms of types does it mean to execute some array operation over the shape.

 We can model this in Idris as follows: